popivanova/airlock/README.md

 ---

 ## Status
 This repo is under active development.
-Initial RFCs are being drafted and refined.
-Contributions welcome once public.
+Initial RFCs are in status Draft, fully specified for community review but open to changes.
+Contributions welcome.